 My name is Helen Burns.
-When I was young, my father took me on a trip to look at land along the Salton Sea he had purchased from the Southern Pacific Railroad.
-He planned to develop and sell lots to people.
+When I was young my father took me on a trip to look at land along the Salton Sea he had purchased from the Southern Pacific Rail Road.
+He planned to develop lots and sell them to people who wanted land by this inland sea.
 I fell in love with the Salton Sea the very first time I saw it.
-The sun was shining, the sand was white, and I knew this was where I wanted to live.

-After graduating from San Diego State and living several years in Hawaii, I returned in 1947 with my two daughters, aged 4 and 6 months.
-I acquired a piece of land from my father and opened a small snack and souvenir stand called Helens' Beach.
+The sun was shining, the sand was white, and I knew this was the place I wanted to live.

-In the 1950s, tourists and real estate speculators began coming to the sea, and Helen's Beach House was the place to go.
-Helen's Beach House grew into a restaurant, nightclub, and marina.
+After graduating from San Diego State and living several years in Hawaii, I returned in 1947with my two daughters aged 4 and 6 months old.
+I acquired a piece land from my father and opened a small snack and souvenir stand called Helens' Beach.
+My first customers were migrant farm workers and locals who enjoyed the music and dancing.
+In the 1950s tourists and real estate speculators began coming to the sea, and Helen's Beach House was the place to go.
+There was a steady stream of cars pulling boats and trailers on Friday night.
+Helen's Beach House had grown into a restaurant, nightclub and boat marina.
 I threw parties for the crowds.
-There were luaus, jam sessions, beauty contests, long-distance swimming events, and speedboat races.
+There were luaus, jam sessions, beauty contests, long-distance swimming events and speedboat races.
 People came in their RVs.
-Water skiers flocked to my place to participate in the competitions.
-Throughout the 1950s and into the 60's, Helens' Beach House was an increasingly popular destination for tourists.
+Water skiers flocked to my place to participate in the competitions I arranged.
+Throughout the 1950s and into the 60's, Helens' Beach House was an increasingly popular destination for tourists from as far away as Los Angeles and San Diego.

-As Helen's Beach House became a resort marina with a lively nightlife, it was not without problems.
-During this period, the water at the Salton Sea deepened, and twice I had to move Helens' Beach House to higher ground.
-Unfortunately, in 1979, a fire burned the resort to the ground.
-That did not stop my patrons whom that evening set up stools and cleared enough area for the music to play and the people to dance.
+As Helen's Beach House grew to be a resort marina with a lively night life, it was not without problems.
+During this period, the water at the Salton Sea deepened and twice I had to move Helens' Beach House to higher ground.
+Unfortunately in 1979, a fire burned the resort to the ground.
+That did not stop my patrons who that evening set up stools and cleared enough area for the music to play and the people to dance.